 Based on harvested production queries for cores, authors, and affiliations.

 The queries provided in XQueryX should be transformed into the native search syntax and stored in a scalable repository (such as Amazon DynamoDB).
+For each content type, the queries should be stored in a separate table with the ‘key’ identifying the query.
+The key consists of the following 3 components:

+Content type (core, auth, or affil) for the query.

+Each content type can have the following subtypes

+affil (afid, user)

+auth (auid,auidafid,user)

+core (doi,eid,sdeid,refeid,auid,afid,issnisbn,collecid,refeidneid,srcid,user)

-For each content type, the queries should be stored in a separate table with the ‘key’ identifying the query using the convention of ‘content type’_1_’offset of query in the file’.
-So the 10th query for the ‘author’ content type would have a key of ‘auth_1_10’.
-The 25th query for the ‘affiliation’ content type would have a key of ‘core_1_25’.
-The 33rd key for the ‘core’ content type would have a key of ‘core_1_33’.
+Offset within the respective XQueryX file for the content type and subtype.

+So, the 25th query in the ‘affiliation’ content type and subtype ‘afid’ set would have a key of ‘affil_afid_25’.
+The 33rd key for the ‘core’ content type and subtype of ‘doi’ set would have a key of ‘core_doi_33’.

 Each load test will run 3 times to cover variability found in AWS deployment.